CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 Successors and assigns.
 References to a Person include the Person’s permitted successors and assigns.

-Herein, etc. “Herein,” “hereof,” “hereunder,” and words of similar import refer to this Agreement in its entirety and not to any particular provision.
+Herein, etc. “Herein,&rdquo; “hereof,&rdquo; “hereunder,&rdquo; and words of similar import refer to this Agreement in its entirety and not to any particular provision.

 Assets and property.
-“Asset” and “property” have the same meaning and refer to both real and personal, tangible and intangible assets and property, including cash, securities, accounts, and general intangibles.
+“Asset&rdquo; and “property&rdquo; have the same meaning and refer to both real and personal, tangible and intangible assets and property, including cash, securities, accounts, and general intangibles.

 =[02/Bit/Sec_08]